How Ancient Egyptians Built the Pyramids: The Complete Guide

 How Ancient Egyptians Built the Pyramids

 You’ll examine clear archaeological markers that separate proven methods from speculative ideas.
-Start with visible tool marks, quarry faces, and dolerite impacts that point to quarrying with copper chisels and pounding for hard stone.
+Start with visible tool marks, quarry faces, and dolerite impacts that indicate quarrying with copper chisels and pounding on hard stone.
 These traces form a factual backbone.

 Separating scientific facts from controversial hypotheses